 Ahlan wa Sahlan!
 Thank you for visiting the Dayton Arab-American Forum (DAAF) website.
 Our organization is governed by a volunteer Board of Directors comprised of passionate Arab leaders from around our community.
 These Directors manage all activities related to DAAF and bring a tremendous amount of knowledge and experience to our organization.

 Current Board Members:

-The Board of Directors has fourteen members elected for a three-year term, The Board Terms run 3 years from September 1 to August 31st.
+Directors are elected for a three-year term.
+All terms run September 1 to August 31.

 Dr. Bassam NakfourAt-large

 Ms. Nada El-AkkadAt-Large